brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 pre-define your exact itinerary on the LT because of different variables that may come up.
 I planned conservatively and ended on the day I had originally targeted.

 I hiked northbound.
-LT SOBO hikers are a bit crazy in my view.
+LT SOBO hikers are a bit crazy in my view, but I have huge respect for that added challenge.
 SOBO would not be a good idea for a beginner.
 You need the easy miles in the south to prepare for the brutal miles in the north.